wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 sudo responder -I tun0 -dw -v
 ```

-To spoof the destination of LLMNR requests on the network, and recieve **PetersJ**'s NTMLv2 hash, which was intended for BlaireJ.
+To spoof the destination of LLMNR authorisation requests on the network, and intercept **PetersJ**'s NTMLv2 password hash.
+I personally found [this](https://predatech.co.uk/llmnr-nbt-ns-poisoning-windows-domain-environments/) article helpful in understanding this process and how it works.

 ![llmnr poisoning](/assets/img/posts/throwback/20_poison.webp)